First Grade Reading Activities & Curriculum Standards

 The major language arts strands for a first grade reading program are vocabulary development, reading comprehension, literature, writing strategies, writing applications, English language conventions, listening and speaking.
-While these language arts strands might surprise you, they are all critical lessons for a first grade reading program.
+While these language arts strands might surprise you, they cover the basics of what a first grader should learn in reading.

 First Grade Reading Program – What are the Standards and Curriculum?